lcbm/themis/README.md

 ### `/matlab`

 This folder contains all the Matlab SIDARTHE simulation files from both the original paper as well as the adapted by us.
+The adapted Matlab files end with `_pernambuco.m`.
+The name `pernambuco` refers to the Brazilian state to which the simulation was adapter for.
+If you are contributing to this project or want to simply input your data, you will most likely make changes to files in this folder.

 ### `/themis`